-The fossil repository is stored in an SQLite database file.
-(Addition information about the repository file format.)
+The fossil repository is an SQLite version 3 database file.
 SQLite is very mature and stable and has been in wide-spread use for many years, so we are confident it will not cause repository corruption.
 SQLite databases do not corrupt even if a program or system crash or power failure occurs in the middle of the update.
 If some kind of crash does occur in the middle of a change, then all the changes are rolled back the next time that the database is accessed.

 A check-in operation in fossil makes many changes to the repository database.
 But all these changes happen within a single transaction.
-If something goes wrong in the middle of the commit, even if that something is a power failure or OS crash, then the transaction is rolled back and the database is unchanged.
+If something goes wrong in the middle of the commit, then the transaction is rolled back and the database is unchanged.

 Verification Of Delta Encodings Prior To Transaction Commit

-To increase our confidence that everything in the repository is recoverable, fossil makes sure it can extract an exact replica of every content file that it changes just prior to transaction commit.
+To increase our confidence that everything in the repository is recoverable, fossil makes sure it can extract an exact replicate of every content file that it changes just prior to transaction commit.
 So during the course of check-in (or other repository operation) many different files in the repository might be modified.
 Some files are simply compressed.
 Other files are delta encoded and then compressed.
-While all this is going on, fossil makes a record of every file and the SHA1 or SHA3-256 hash of the original content of that file.
-Then just before transaction commit, fossil re-extracts the original content of all files that were written, recomputes the hash, and verifies that the recomputed hash still matches.
+While all this is going on, fossil makes a record of every file that is encoded and the SHA1 hash of the original content of that file.
+Then just before transaction commit, fossil re-extracts the original content of all files that were written, computes the SHA1 checksum again, and verifies that the checksums match.
 If anything does not match up, an error message is printed and the transaction rolls back.

 So, in other words, fossil always checks to make sure it can re-extract a file before it commits a change to that file.
 Hence bugs in fossil are unlikely to corrupt the repository in a way that prevents us from extracting historical versions of files.